-Stulz (1988) proposes the managerial entrenchment hypothesis which suggests that becoming the firm's large shareholder provides the manager with an effective control of the firm, thereby enabling the manager to indulge in nonvalue-added behavior.
+Jensen and Meckling (1976) propose that as management stock ownership increases so does the firm value.
+This is known as the convergence-of-interest hypothesis because becoming the firm's owner aligns the interests of a manager with those of stockholders.
+On the other hand, Stulz (1988) proposes the managerial entrenchment hypothesis which suggests that becoming the firm's owner provides the manager with an effective control of the firm, thereby enabling the manager to indulge in nonvalue-added behavior.
 Du et al. (2007) argue that stock ownership may provide incentive for unethical conduct such as misstating financial information so as to artificially increase stock price.
 This managerial entrenchment hypothesis is more likely for our sample that is comprised mainly of small foreign firms with a CEO who is also a large shareholder.
 Hamadi (2010) posits that one problem with large shareholders is that their motivation could be their own private benefits, favoring themselves at the expense of other small shareholders, employees, creditors, etc. This problem about unethical conduct of large shareholders is likely escalated when the CEO is a large shareholder of the firm.
 It is likely that adopting a code of ethics would not be of interest to such an entrenched CEO/large shareholder.

-4. A Lower Stock Ownership of Independent Institutional Investors

-This corporate governance variable is the cumulative percentage of stockholdings of independent institutional investors such as mutual funds and large pension funds.
-Jensen (1993) and Shleifer & Vishny (1997) note that these institutional investors have incentives to monitor management because they have larger cash flow stake in the firm.
-Institutional investors also have higher ability to monitor management due to their greater control (voting) rights, which enable them to affect corporate governance changes including an adoption of a code of ethics (Burns, 2003).
-These studies suggest that a lower stock ownership of institutional investors could lower the likelihood of an adoption of an ethics-code for principal officers.
+4. A Lower Stock Ownership of Independent Institutional Investors have higher ability to monitor management due to their greater control (voting) rights, which enable them to affect corporate governance changes including an adoption of a code of ethics (Burns, 2003).
+These studies support the hypothesis that a lower stock ownership of institutional investors could lower the likelihood of an adoption of an ethics-code for principal officers.